GannettDigital/api-docs/source/includes/_authentication.md

 ## Step 1: Request API Access

-The first step is to register your application with Reach Local.
-Please contact your account manager, DMC or [LOCALiQ API Support](mailto:apiservices@localiq.com) to request API access.
+The first step is to register your application with LocaliQ.
+Please contact your account manager, DMC or [LocaliQ API Support](mailto:apiservices@localiq.com) to request API access.

 You will get a response within 1 business day.
 The response email will contain a Client Id and a Client Secret token.

-* The Client Id token is a public identifier for your application that will differentiate it amongst other Reach Local API integrations.
+* The Client Id token is a public identifier for your application that will differentiate it amongst other LocaliQ API integrations.

 * The client secret is a secret known only to the application and the authorization server.